abhishekbhatia01/Notely/README.md

 ✔️ Edit Notes – Modify existing notes effortlessly.
 ✔️ Delete Notes – Remove unwanted notes with a single click.
 ✔️ Lightweight & Fast – No database required; stores data in a JSON file.
-✔️ User-Friendly Interface – Clean and responsive UI.
+✔️ User-Friendly Interface – Clean and responsive UI.  <br>

 💡 Why Use Notely?
 Simple and easy to use.